I write poetry to capture beauty through language and imagery in hopes of healing myself and the world.

 My favorite person is my beautiful son…the exemplar of sweetness and cool.

 I have shared my poetry through chapbooks, readings, gifts, literary journals, and my book Pink Sunset Luminaries: Collected Poems published in 2018.
-My poetry has appeared in the Paterson Literary Review, Tiny Seed Literary Journal, and the WyoPoets book Watershed.
-My poem “Wind Oratory” is forthcoming in the High Plains Register.
+My poetry has appeared in the Paterson Literary Review, Tiny Seed Literary Journal, High Plains Register, and numerous chapbooks.
 My poems have won the Wyoming Writers Poetry Prize, the Sue Boynton Poetry Contest, Eugene V. Shea Contest, and the Allen Ginsberg Poetry Award.
 Follow me on Medium.

 All the poetry posted on this site is written and copyrighted by me,